lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-atomic-update-nested-documents.markdown

 As [atomic update is now supported from Solr 8](https://lucene.apache.org/solr/guide/8_1/updating-parts-of-documents.html), this article will demonstrate how to perform atomic partial update on nested documents.

-Let's say that we want to add more fishes into Pacific Ocean (read more [here](https://lenguyenhaohiep.github.io/solr/Index-nested-documents-Solr-8/) to know how to index nested documents).
+Let's say that we want to add more fishes to Pacific Ocean (read more [here](https://lenguyenhaohiep.github.io/solr/Index-nested-documents-Solr-8/) to know how to index nested documents).

 #### Add new nested documents
 In order to add, we use partial update with `add` modifier.
 The `id` parent is always required to perform any action on nested documents.
-Let's add 2 more fishes into the Pacific Ocean with `id=ocean1`.
+Let's add 2 more fishes to the Pacific Ocean with `id=ocean1`.
 ```
 POST http://localhost:8983/solr/example/update
 ```